Lady Day at Emerson's Bar and Grill: Production history

 Lady Day at Emerson's Bar and Grill premiered at the Alliance Theatre, Atlanta, Georgia, on April 16, 1986, with direction by Woodie King Jr. and Reenie Upchurch as Billie Holiday.

 The play was next produced Off-Broadway at the Vineyard Theatre on June 5, 1986, and then opened in a Vineyard Theatre production at the Westside Theatre on September 7, 1986.
 This production closed on May 17, 1987 after 281 performances.
 Directed by Andre Ernotte, Lonette McKee starred as Holiday.
 In February 1987 S. Epatha Merkerson took over the role of Billie Holiday.
 The play won the 1987 Outer Critics Circle Award for Best Off-Broadway Book (Robertson).

 The Hollywood Playhouse (in California) produced Lady Day in October 1987, directed by Andre Ernotte, and with S. Epatha Merkerson reprising her role as Holiday.
 Ernotte said that he wanted to "deglamorize Billie: show the dark, sad side.
 So it's not so much a nightclub act as a theater play with music."
-He also noted that Merkerson brought another aspect to the role as an actress rather than as a singer.
+He also noted that Merkerson, being an actress who sang as opposed to just a singer, was able to better present the dramatic aspect of the play.
 The play was presented at the Long Wharf Theatre, New Haven, Connecticut in November 2005, with Ernestine Jackson as Billie Holiday.

 The play opened on Broadway at Circle in the Square on April 13, 2014.
 Directed by Lonny Price, the production starred Audra McDonald as Billie Holiday and featured Shelton Becton as pianist Jimmy Powers.
 The sets are by James Noone, costumes by Esosa, lighting by Robert Wierzel and sound by Steve Canyon Kennedy.
 The play was originally scheduled for a limited 10-week engagement, but was extended several times until it finally closed on October 5, 2014.
 Audra McDonald won her record-breaking sixth Tony Award for the production, and she became the only person to win in all four acting categories, this time winning for Best Actress in a Play.
 The play also won for Best Sound Design of a Play.

 The 2014 Broadway production was filmed at the Cafe Brasil in New Orleans and broadcast on HBO on March 12, 2016.
 Audra McDonald received a 2016 Emmy Award nomination for Outstanding Lead Actress in a Limited Series or Movie for her role in the broadcast.

 McDonald was expected to reprise her role in the West End at the Wyndham's Theatre, from June 15 through September 3, 2016.
 She was to take a 3-month break from her role on Broadway in Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed.
 However, in a change announced on May 10, 2016, Lady Day was postponed because McDonald and her husband Will Swenson were expecting a baby.
 She said, in part: "Of course, I’m disappointed I have to postpone my West End debut in Lady Day, but I look forward to rescheduling as soon as possible.”